MicrosoftDocs/dynamics-365-ai/ai-docs/sales/dynamics365-sales-insights-app-home-page.md

 **What are customers talking about** section helps you to understand what’s happening in sales calls and what customers are talking about.
 Through these understandings, you can derive coaching scenarios for your sales team so that they could be more efficient during the sales calls.

 This also helps in driving new sales strategic motion by looking at the keywords, brands, and competitors mentioned during the call.
 For example, 3D printer is trending more during customer calls and the 3D printer sales are not reaching targets.
-You can coach sales reps in selling the 3D printers more effectively to the customers which are not been selling before.
+You can coach sellers in selling the 3D printers more effectively to the customers which are not been selling before.

 The following insights are available for you to understand what customers are talking about: